Bayesian inference of vector autoregressions with tensor decompositions: Bayesian Inference

 Conditional posteriors related to the normal-gamma prior (hyperparameters of $\boldsymbol{D}$ and $\boldsymbol{H}$) are almost identical to those in \cite{huber2019adaptive}.
-The only difference is that these posteriors are conditional on entries of $\boldsymbol{D}$ and $\boldsymbol{H}$, instead of the coefficient matrix. \\ \\ The conditional posterior of $\boldsymbol{H}$ can also be found in \cite{huber2019adaptive}.
+The only difference is that these posteriors are conditional on entries of $\boldsymbol{D}$ and $\boldsymbol{H}$, instead of the coefficient matrix.

+The conditional posterior of $\boldsymbol{H}$ can also be found in \cite{huber2019adaptive}.
 For stochastic volatility, we use an ASIS algorithm proposed in \cite{kastner2014ancillarity} and implement it with an R package called \textbf{stochvol} \citep{JSSv069i05}.